Published in The Washington Post on June 14, 2017

 Falls, TX.
 He had eight grandchildren and eight greatgrandchildren.

 Henry was a member of Sacred Heart Catholic Church.
 He was a devout Catholic,

 scientist, gardener, reader, basketball fanatic, golfer, and lover of animals.
 He was an avid

 He will be remembered for his kindness, generosity and love of people.
 He believed that

 the key to a happy and long life was lifelong learning, staying active, and keeping

-Graveside services will be held at Greenwood Cemetery in Weatherford, OK at a later
+Graveside services will be held at Greenwood Cemetery in Weatherford, OK at a later date.

 The family suggests that memorials be made in Henry's name to Hospice of Wichita Falls,

 Condolences may be sent to the family at www.owensandbrumley.com